Nek5000/NekROM/conventions.md

 5. Variables

 Variable names must be short, but common block variables should be descriptive.
+Vector variables in general should not be allocated inside a subroutine.
+Instead, they should be declared in a common block.

 6. Comments